 The tiger salamander, the second largest terrestrial salamander in the US, (Petranka 1998) arrive at vernal pools from December to early May to breed (Petranka 1998).
 Egg clusters on Long Island are laid in masses of an average 52 ova and are attached to twigs and weeds in the breeding ponds (Petranka 1998).
-Vernal Pools are defined as small, precipitation-filled wetlands that usually exist during the most critical periods of

 Vernal Pools are defined as small, precipitation-filled wetlands that usually exist during the most critical periods of the amphibian development cycle (Zedlera, 2003).
-They play an interegnal role in the reproductive success of many salamander species, including the tiger salamander.
-These temporary pools give the developing larvae a haven free from predators such as fish, that require more permanent bodies of water (Zedlera, 2003).
+They play an interregnal role in the reproductive success of many salamander species, including the tiger salamander.
+These temporary pools give the developing larvae a haven free from predators such as fish, which require more permanent bodies of water (Zedlera, 2003).
 The drying cycle and geographic location of most vernal pools allow them to stay fishless, providing specialized breeding habitats for many species of invertebrate and other

-The study was conducted under a New York State DEC Endangered and Threatened Species Licence (number ESP 04 - 0186).
+The study was conducted under a New York State DEC Endangered and Threatened Species License (number ESP 04 - 0186).
 Surveying was conducted from 8 July to 8 August in 2001 and 2003 and continued in 2004 from 1 July to 31 July 2004.
 It remains ongoing as part of a continuing effort to establish a comprehensive management strategy for the conservation and protection of the tiger salamanders on the BNL site.
-This study hopes to determine how the temperature and precipitation levels of the last few years have affected the emergence times of the larval salamanders from two vermal pools, referred to here as Pond A and Pond B.
+This study hopes to determine how the temperature and precipitation levels of the last few years have affected the emergence times of the larval salamanders from two vernal pools, referred to here as Pond A and Pond B.